Small Truths and Other Surprises

 [music: “Voyages” by Thrupence]

-I’m Krista Tippett, and this is On Being.
-Today, experiencing the poet Jericho Brown at the Geraldine R. Dodge Poetry Festival.
+Tippett: I’m Krista Tippett, and this is On Being.
+Today, experiencing the 2020 Pulitzer Prize winner for Poetry, the magnetic Jericho Brown.
+I was with him at the 2018 Geraldine R. Dodge Poetry Festival.

 So I had these glasses, and I was all excited because I could see.
 And this man next to me must’ve shouted so good and knocked my glasses clean across that church.
 I know.
 And they broke.
 And then — and you know how — you knew, going to church, somebody’s going to get excited; but you didn’t know when they were gonna get excited.
 You didn’t know how it was going to manifest itself.
 And so, similarly, when I’m writing my poems, I’m thinking about structure in this way, and I’m trying to figure out, well, where is the surprise, for me?
 Where am I going to say the thing I don’t expect to say?